 Iteration: going through a tree

-- the order in which children of a node are visited is the same as that given in
+), children nodes are always visited before (resp. after) parent nodes; - the order in which children of a node are visited is the same as that given in

 children(node)

-julia> tree = parse_newick_string("((A:1,B:1)AB:2,C:3)R;")
+julia> tree = parse_newick_string("((A:1,B:1)AB:2,C:3)R;");

-julia> [label(n) for n in POTleaves(tree["AB"])]
+julia> for node in traversal(tree, :postorder)

-Note that POT
+Note that traversal

 can also be called on TreeNode